Cmdpro/Databank/modchanges.md

 ### Fixes
-- Fixed a multiblock crash bug
+- Fixed world guis showing their details in jade